This post introduces one of the foundational strategies of power.

 However, life in gangs truly doesn’t pay well.

 So you probably don’t want to go down that road.

 People who are low in warmth and high in power usually look more powerful.

 For most non-powerful people, submission and high warmth are signals to avoid confrontations.

 So we tend to associate very high levels of friendliness and submission with low-power.

 On the other hand, some people purposefully use low-warmth to appear powerful.

-This is what Steven Pinker dubs “aggressive noncomformity”, such as purposefully being low warmth as an indicator of power.
+This is what Steven Pinker dubs “aggressive nonconformity”, such as purposefully being low warmth as an indicator of power.

-Anti-sociality and a bad temper, in this case, aims to communicate:
+Anti-sociality and a bad temper in this case sub-communicates:

 “I’m so talented / wealthy / well-connected / popular, that I can afford to offend you”